 Each pupil has ten academic slots to fill in his timetable and he must fill all of them.
 There are a number of compulsory subjects: English Language, English Literature, Mathematics and Science must be taken by all pupils.
-Pupils must also opt for at least one modern foreign language from a choice of French, German, (incl.
-German ab initio) or Spanish.
-The remaining choices can be chosen freely from the final column of the following list, to total 10 GCSEs.
+Pupils must also opt for at least one modern foreign language from a choice of French, German or Spanish (it may be possible to pick up German or Spanish ab initio if there is sufficient demand).
+The remaining choices can be chosen freely from the final column of the following list, to total 10 subjects.

 Compulsory One of One of Three from

-English Language Triple Science, or French Art & Design
+English Language Triple Science French Art & Design

-English Literature Double Science (and German Computer Science
+English Literature (default option) German Computer Science

-Mathematics potentially an HPQ Spanish Design & Technology
+Mathematics Double Science Spanish Design & Technology

-(which equates to 1⁄2 a GCSE) German (ab initio) Drama
+(with a couple of lessons each week of Learning Enhancement in other GCSE subjects) German (ab initio) Drama

-French
+Spanish (ab initio) French

 Geography

 German

 German (ab initio)

 Greek

 History

 Latin

 Music

 Religious Studies

 Spanish

+Spanish (ab initio)

 Sports Science (PE)

-3 GCSEs in total 3 GCSEs (or 2.5 equivalent) 1 GCSE 3 GCSEs in total
+3 GCSEs in total 3 GCSEs (or 2 if Double Science) 1 GCSE 3 GCSEs in total